-- b.
-Participant Budget Authority - iv.
+- iv.
 Participant Exercise of Budget Flexibility.
-Select one: - Modifications to the participant directed budget must be preceded by a change in the service plan. - The participant has the authority to modify the services included in the participant directed budget without prior approval.
+Select one: - O Modifications to the participant directed budget must be preceded by a change in the service plan. - The participant has the authority to modify the services included in the participant directed budget without prior approval.